Kirk Watson

 Kirk Preston Watson (born March 18, 1958) is an American attorney and politician who has served as the 59th mayor of Austin since 2023, previously holding the office as the 54th mayor from 1997 to 2001.
 A member of the Democratic Party, he ran unsuccessfully for Texas attorney general in the 2002 election, where he was defeated by Republican Greg Abbott, later governor of Texas.
 In 2006, Watson was elected to the Texas Senate from District 14.

 In 2011, Watson was chosen by his Democratic colleagues to chair the Senate Democratic Caucus and served until 2015.
 On the first day of the 86th Texas Legislature, he was chosen by his colleagues—Democrats and Republicans—to serve as president pro tempore.
 The position typically goes to the most senior member, regardless of party, who has not yet served as president pro tem, and is second in line of succession to the Governor.

 It was announced by the Austin American-Statesman that Watson had planned to resign from the Texas Senate to become the first dean of the University of Houston's Hobby School of Public Affairs.
 His resignation was effective April 30, 2020.
 With incumbent Mayor Steve Adler not seeking another term, Watson entered the race to become Austin mayor for a second time.
 He was elected for his second stint as mayor in the 2022 Austin mayoral election runoff with 50.4% of the vote.
-Watson was reelected in 2024, narrowly avoiding a runoff by 13 votes.
+Watson was reelected in 2024, earning 175,090 votes, about 13 votes over the threshold needed to avoid a runoff.
+The next closest candidate earned 70,535 votes.